fpier042/aws-weather-app/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🪪License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📲 Contact Information